Frequently Asked Questions

-BTO Fellows and Staff with new buildings innovation program ideas.
+Buildings Professionals, Fellows, and Staff with new buildings innovation program ideas.

-First of all, knowledge and enthusiasm about your building technology or project.
+First, knowledge and enthusiasm about your building technology or project.

 Second, a specific project you want to take to impact.
 This is the “Why” of why you should participate.

-Essentially, you, the applicant can select a project of your choice, for instance a tool (software)/ or technology (hardware)/patent to develop and refine your pitch about.
+Essentially, you the applicant can select a project of your choice, for instance a tool (software)/ or technology (hardware)/patent to develop and refine your pitch about.
 The project that you propose is not restricted to BTO-funded projects – it may be funded by another entity, as long as the technology is in the buildings space.
-Additionally, the project may be at various technology readiness levels (TRL) such as an idea, or bench-tested material, beta-tested prototype, as long as it is at a point in its lifecycle that IMPEL+ could have a value to the innovator and a potential future application in industry.
+Additionally, the project may be at various technology readiness levels (TRL) such as an idea, or bench-tested material, beta-tested prototype, as long as it is at a point in its lifecycle that IMPEL could have a value to the innovator and a potential future application in industry.

 You may also bring a policy or program idea you want to pitch to a decision-maker.

-What will I gain from IMPEL+?
+What can I gain from the IMPEL program?

-See testimonials from Innovators who have been through the IMPEL+ program.
+See testimonials from Innovators who have been through the IMPEL program.

-What will not be covered in the IMPEL+ workshops ?
+What will not be covered in the IMPEL workshops ?